usask-rc/ec2-sample-single-al2023/README.md

 ```
 terraform apply
 ```
 Now you can go look at the objects in the AWS web console.
+If you click on the instance and open AWS SSM console, you will get a terminal into the instance without opening up ssh port 22.

-If you want to ssh into your newly created instance, check both the security group rule for port 22 inbound and also the subnet NACL for port 22 inbound.
-Do not open port 22 to the world - just add your IP address or a small CIDR that includes your IP address.
+If you want to ssh into your newly created instance, first edit the file `security_base_ingress_rules.auto.tfvars` and add your IP address as needed.
+The U of S campus address space is already there for convenience.
+Next, check both the security group rule for port 22 inbound and also the subnet NACL for port 22 inbound, they will likely both need to be added.
+Do not open port 22 to the world - just add your IP address.
+If you are not sure, you can go to https://whatsmyip.com/ and find what it is.

 12. Clean up